6: Blind Faith

 Kosho, his coat freshly brushed, rested his chin on the fire ring and watched with half-lidded eyes.
 Chris couldn’t begin to guess what he was thinking about, but his presence was a comfort.

-At the previous night's campfire, Chris had showed Una the handful of tracks stored on his Bitflex, a trade for the songs she'd shared with him.
+At the previous night’s campfire, Chris had showed Una the handful of tracks stored on his Bitflex, a trade for the songs she’d shared with him.
 She had smiled politely through the rock ballads, more curious about the recorded voices than about the songs themselves.
-Which, fair enough: Chris wasn't even sure he liked them.
-He'd only downloaded those tracks because they made him think of his early days at the Olivine gym, wheedling for the gym trainers to teach him drills to run with Kosho, then a cyndaquil.
-The music reminded him of reaching for something.
-It poked a hole in a dark night and made the fire a little brighter.
+Fair enough: Chris wasn’t even sure he liked them.

-Tonight, though, they sat in silence.
+Tonight, though, he and Una sat in silence.

 “I sense the weight of your thoughts, Chris.
 What is on your mind?”

-"It's just …."
+“It’s just ….”
 He leaned back and let Zip nestle into his half-open coat.
-"For a while now, for most of my journey really, I've only had myself to rely on.
-I'm proud of that.
-But … if it had only been me and my pokemon out there today, I would've been in trouble."
+“For a while now, most of my journey really, I’ve only had myself to rely on.
+I’m proud of that.
+But … if it had only been me and my pokemon out there today, I would’ve been in trouble.”

 She hummed a sympathetic sound.
+Heartened, he charged onward.

 “It’s funny.
 People think training is about giving commands and planning out strategies, but that’s not all of it.
 I was thinking today about the Ecruteak Gym—you know, with the trap doors.”